-For low-income rental properties (class 4d), the first tier of value - up to the valuation limit - receives a higher class rate.
-The department must certify the first-tier limit for low-income rental property by November 1 each year.
+For low-income rental properties (class 4d), prior to assessment 2024, the first tier of value - up to the valuation limit - received a higher class rate.
+The department had to certify the first-tier limit for low-income rental property by November 1 each year.
+Due to legislative changes, 2022 report is the final report in which this item was tracked.